palomaneto/oral-health-digital-pivot/README.md

 # Oral Health Digital Pivot 🦷📊

-**Short:** This is a compact compact portfolio project demonstrating how clinical dental experience combined with an MSc in Health Informatics can be applied to improve preventive oral health for at-risk communities.
+**Short:** This is a compact portfolio project demonstrating how clinical dental experience combined with an MSc in Health Informatics can be applied to improve preventive oral health for at-risk communities.

 ## Purpose
 - Demonstrates domain knowledge (dental workflows, screening, barriers).